Saturday, September 17, 2016

 Total Time: 32:33 min.

-Forget playing Candy Crush on your phone because something better is available for the Atari STe.
-It's called BeGEMeD and is a twist on the Bejewelled theme by Alexander de Vries It's a new game for the Atari STe with 16 beautiful colours and DMA sound effects.
+Forget playing Candy Crush on your phone because something better is out on the Atari STe.
+It's called BeGEMeD and is a twist on the Bejewelled theme by Alexander de Vries.
+It's a new game for the Atari STe with 16 beautiful colours and DMA sound effects.
 Those familiar with the genre will love this version because it plays brilliantly and is challenging - without irritation or frustrating mechanics.
 You'll be playing for hours!

 We are visiting Jack Bright, the castle lord of a medieval castle.
 He has already lived there for a lot of years and the castle needs some work.
 But his cash flow is a little bit on the downside so to earn some cash he has to swap gems for it.